L'Oiseau Blanc: Transatlantic attempt

-Nungesser and Coli took off at 5:17 am, 8 May 1927 from Le Bourget Field in Paris, heading for New York.
+Nungesser and Coli took off at 5:17 a.m., 8 May 1927 from Le Bourget Field in Paris, heading for New York.
 Their PL.8-01 weighed 5000 kg on takeoff, extremely heavy for a single-engined aircraft, barely clearing a line of trees at the end of the field.
 Gathering an escort of French fighter aircraft, Nungesser and Coli turned back as planned, and at low altitude, immediately jettisoned the main undercarriage.

 The intended flight path was a great circle route, which would have taken them across the English Channel, over the southwestern part of England and Ireland, across the Atlantic to Newfoundland, then south over Nova Scotia, to Boston, and finally to a water landing in New York.

 Once in the air, the biplane was escorted to the French coast by four military aircraft led by French Air Force Captain Venson, and sighted from the coastal town of Étretat.
 A sighting was made by the commanding officer of the British submarine HMS H50, who recorded the note in his log, that he observed a biplane at 300 m altitude, 20 nautical miles southwest of the tip of Needles on the Isle of Wight.
 In Ireland, an aircraft overhead was reported by a resident of the town of Dungarvan and a Catholic priest reported a sighting over the village of Carrigaholt, then no further verified reports were made.

 Crowds of people gathered in New York to witness the historic arrival, with tens of thousands of people crowding Battery Park in Manhattan to have a good view of the Statue of Liberty, where the aircraft was scheduled to touch down.
 Rumors circulated that L'Oiseau Blanc had been sighted along its route, in Newfoundland, or over Long Island.
 In France, some newspapers even reported that Nungesser and Coli had arrived safely in New York, evoking a wave of French patriotism.
 L'Oiseau Blanc had been carrying a sizable load of fuel, 4000 L, which would have given them approximately 42 hours of flight time.
 After this time had passed, with no word as to the aircraft's fate, it was realized that the aircraft had been lost.
-In France, the public was scandalized by the newspapers such as La Presse which had printed false reports about the aircraft's arrival, and outrage was generated against the companies involved, with demonstrations in the streets.
+In France, the public was scandalized by the newspapers such as La Presse, which had printed false reports about the aircraft's arrival, and outrage was generated against the companies involved, with demonstrations in the streets.

 In the immediate aftermath of their disappearance, an international search was launched to find Nungesser and Coli.
 Aviation Digest sponsored a well-known pilot, Floyd Bennett, to search the area between New York and Newfoundland for nine days.
-The Canadian government search and rescue organizations also sent out two search aircraft (one of which crashed).
+The Canadian government search and rescue organizations also sent out two search aircraft, of which one crashed.
 Searchers including the French Navy, the United States Navy, and the Royal Canadian Navy scoured the route, including Labrador, the northeast coast of the U.S. and the area around the St. Lawrence River.
 With no sign of the aircraft, further search efforts were abandoned.